 Depending on the size, make, and model of the car you’ll be renting, you can hire a car in Australia for as low as $22 per day (for compact cars) or as high as $70 per day (for 8 seaters).
 You can even rent utes and trucks if commercial vehicles are what you need to purchase.

-With the exception of Hertz, employees at most rental companies are trained to tell you that they can’t guarantee a specific model for reservation.
+Most rental companies are trained to tell you that they can’t guarantee a specific model for reservation.
 You’ll typically hear something like “We have a (insert car model here) or similar“.
 While not all rental companies will allow this, some say that you should call the local office direct and not the toll free number to ask if the vehicle you’re interested in is available on a given day.
 This doesn’t always work, however there’s no harm in trying for a test drive of the vehicle you want to purchase, and possibly cheaper rates.

 More Than Going for a Spin

 If you’ve ever driven a car before, it should be fairly simple for you to know if the gas, breaks, shifts, and the rest of the car performance feels right for you.
 But before you even turn the key and stomp down through the pedals, walk around the vehicle, sit on the driver’s seat and check for features that you may find inconvenient in the long run.
 Things like not enough storage cubies, a shallow cup holder, a side mirror that’s too small , or other seemingly minute things can turn incredibly irritating and stressful with day-to-day use.

 Check all the doors.
 Are they easy to open and close?
 Are they large enough for both your regular hitchers and large boxes etc?
 Is there ample space for you to install a child seat in the rear seats?
 If not, are they adjustable, comfortable, and do they fold for larger cargo?